This apple coffee cake is the perfect recipe for any fall or summer breakfast! Or any winter or spring dessert, as long as apples are available!

 Bake the cake for 35 to 40 minutes, or until a toothpick inserted into the center comes out clean.

-Let it cool in the pan for 10 minutes, then transfer it onto a wire rack to cool completely.
+Let the cake cool in the pan for 10 minutes.
+Then, transfer it onto a wire rack to cool completely.

 Slice, serve, and enjoy!